 Has the meaning set out in Clause 1.

 Means a country, territory or jurisdiction outside of the European Economic Area which the EU Commission has not deemed to provide adequate protection in accordance with Article 25(2) of the DP Directive and/ or Article 45(1) of the GDPR (as applicable).

 Means the requirements regarding the security of the Personal Data, as set out in the Data Protection Legislation (including, in particular, the seventh data protection principle of the DPA and/or the measures set out in Article 32(1) of the GDPR (taking due account of the matters described in Article 32(2) of the GDPR)) as applicable.

 Sensitive Personal Data

-means the Digital Experience Insights service provided by Jisc that allows you to run a Jisc-developed tracker-style survey tool amongst a consenting group of your own students in order to track the students’ digital experience during their studies
+Means the Digital Experience Insights service provided by Jisc that allows you to run a Jisc-developed tracker-style survey tool amongst a consenting group of your own students and staff in order to track their digital experience during their studies.

-means the Service blogs, features, service levels and support pages at https://digitalinsights.jisc.ac.uk
+Means the Service blogs, features, service levels and support pages which are available from https://digitalinsights.jisc.ac.uk.

 Third Party Request

 Means a written request from any third party for disclosure of Personal Data where compliance with such request is required or purported to be required by law or regulation; and;

 An account granted by Jisc, to an End User.